 For some tag brands, the female component of the NLIS (Sheep) tag has a lump on its printed face.

 To load, depress spring clip and insert female tag, holding the lump between thumb and forefinger.
 Position the tag so the lump faces out of the open end of the applicator.
 Failure to do so may result in damage to the electronic tag.

 Dip jaws of applicator holding tag into antiseptic or disinfectant solution.

 Important: The correct applicator must be used when applying NLIS ear tags.

 With the correct position located, apply the tag firmly, always with the male tag entering from the back (outside) of the ear.
 The tag should be attached in the centre of the inside third of the ear.

 Use NLIS (Sheep) breeder tags for sheep you have bred.
 Use pink post-breeder tags for sheep you have purchased.
 If sheep are already identified with an electronic NLIS (Sheep) tag, do not attach a second electronic NLIS (Sheep) tag.
-The electronic breeder/post-breeder tag must be applied to the left (near-side) ear as per the illustration below.
+The electronic breeder/post-breeder tag must be applied as per the illustration below.

 Tag has snapped at the neck

 The tag snagged and broke to avoid ripping the animal's ear.This is a design feature of the tag to reduce injury to the animal.
 Tags can become snagged on fences, gates and feed bins.
 Snagging is more likely to occur if tags are placed towards the end of the ear.